luke-dowling/DND-API-Build/README.md

-# Basic-Game
+# DND-API-Build

- To run the app :

-cd game-app

-npm start
+Playing around with  the API at https://www.dnd5eapi.co/